OpenStickCommunity/Hardware/USB Passthrough Board/Vendor resources/README.md

 Firmware update and web-configuration:

 In the following steps we will be updating the firmware on your RP2040 Advanced Breakout Board and then making the necessary changes to web-configuration get you up and running.
-If you prefer to not play around in the web-configuration, I have created a special version of the firmware with all of the necessary changes already made which can be found HERE.
+If you prefer to not play around in the web-configuration, I have created a special version of the firmware with all of the necessary changes already made which can be found [HERE](https://github.com/OpenStickCommunity/Hardware/blob/main/USB%20Passthrough%20Board/Vendor%20resources/Firmware/GP2040-CE_0.7.4_RP2040ADVANCEDBREAKOUTBOARD_USBPASSTHROUGH_ENABLED.uf2).

+If you download the linked file you can skip to Step 12.
+Follow Step 12, skip Step 13 beacuse you have already downloaded the needed file and then follow Step 14.
+Once that is finished you are setup and ready to go.

+If you do not want to download the pre-compiled firmware please read on!

 ---